-Although illegal, video poker machines are widespread throughout Indiana in bars, truck stops, and private clubs.
-Internet gambling, card games for money, bookmaking are considered a prohibited activities.
+Although illegal, video poker machines and slot machines are widespread throughout Indiana in bars, truck stops, and private clubs.
+Internet gambling, card games for money, bookmaking are considered prohibited activities.

-At the start of 2021, Jon Ford, a state senator, submitted a bill proposing to legalize online casino betting.
+At the start of 2021, Jon Ford, a state senator, submitted a bill proposing to legalize online casino betting, a first step in seeking to legalize Indiana online gambling.
 Another senator introduced Bill 267, proposing to authorize video gaming terminals.

 Qualifying organizations in Indiana, including religious, veterans, educational, civic, and senior citizens, are permitted to host charity gaming events.
 These must be nonprofit to be tax-exempt under Section 501 of the Internal Revenue Code.
 Charities may provide bingo, pull-tab, punch card, raffle, game nights, and special bingo events.
 The Indiana Gaming Commission must provide approval in prize values exceeding $1,000 for a single event or $3,000 total in a calendar year.